NiczSpeed/NiczSpeed/README.md

 <h1 align="center">Hi 👋, I'm Mateusz Libera</h1>
-<h3 align="center">IT technician currently studying computer science at the Silesian University of Technology.
-I am a person who is involved in the entrusted task, implementing my goals and striving to fulfill my dreams.
-In love with programming and learning new solutions.
-I am currently looking for my first work experience in the IT world.</h3>
+<h3 align="center">Junior Java Software Engineer at the beginning of his journey with commercial programming and a student of computer science at Silesian University of Technology.
+I am a person committed to the task at hand, pursuing my goals and dreams.
+In love with programming and learning new solutions, wholeheartedly devoted to Java. </h3>

 - 👨‍💻 All of my projects are available at [https://github.com/NiczSpeed?tab=repositories](https://github.com/NiczSpeed?tab=repositories)